‘Minor’ improvements as bus restrictions at College Green begin

 Dermot O’Gara, head of public affairs at the NTA said last week that the “interim measures” would remain in place until there was more clarity around the proposed public plaza for the area.

-A public hearing on plans for a €10 million plaza project was cancelled earlier this month.
+A public hearing on plans to build a €10 million pedestrian and cycle plaza was cancelled earlier this month.
 The plaza project would mean all traffic, including buses and taxis, would be banned from accessing Dame Street through College Green.

-It is not yet known when An Bord Pleanála will reschedule the hearing.
+Under EU rules which came into force last May Dublin City Council will have to reissue the notice, and give another 30 days for the public to assess the material, before any hearing can take place.

+An Bord Pleanála told The Irish Times the hearing was expected to be rescheduled in March but that an exact date had not been set.